sourcefuse/loopback4-microservice-catalog/README.md

 import path from 'path';
 import {MySequence} from './sequence';

-import { InMailServiceComponent } from '@sourceloop/example-service';
+import { ExampleServiceComponent } from '@sourceloop/example-service';
 import * as dotenv from 'dotenv';
 import * as dotenvExt from 'dotenv-extended';